-Small purchase procedures provide for relatively simple and informal procurement methods for securing services, supplies, and other property that does not exceed the competitive bid threshold of \$50,000.
-Small purchase procedures require that price or rate quotations shall be obtained from an adequate number of qualified sources.
+Small purchase procedures provide for relatively simple and informal procurement methods for securing services, supplies, and other property that does not exceed the competitive bid thresholds allowable by State of Federal Statute.
+Small purchase procedures require that price or rate quotations shall be obtained from (an adequate number of qualified sources.

-C. Competitive Proposals
+D. Competitive Proposals